 What You Can Do

-- Avoid infested areas or reduce your speed when travelling by yellow floatingheart infestations.
-Your propeller can break off fragments and spread the pieces to new areas.
+- Avoid infested areas or reduce your speed when travelling through yellow floating-heart infestations.
+Your propeller can break off fragments and spread the species to new areas.

 - Never release unwanted aquarium plants or pets.
 Return or donate unwanted plants to a garden centre or pet store, or put them in the garbage.

-- If you find yellow floatingheart or other invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, or visit EDDMapS Ontario to report a sighting.
+- If you find yellow floating-heart or another invasive species in the wild, please contact the toll-free Invading Species Hotline at 1-800-563-7711, visit EDDMapS Ontario, or search for the ‘Invasive Species in Ontario’ project on iNaturalist.org to report a sighting.

 OFAH/OMNRF Invading Species Awareness Program.
 (2012).
 Yellow Floating Heart.
 Retrieved from: www.invadingspecies.com.